 - Act with integrity and humility, and make responsible decisions and act on them

-- Be a H.I.P Leader with Passion by contributing actively to our nation and reflecting on community and global issues
+- Be a H.I.P.
+Leader with Passion by contributing actively to our nation and reflecting on community and global issues

 * Adapted from MOE CCE Implementation Handbook - CCE Learning Outcomes

 Leadership Academy (LeAd) is a student leadership body that helps students learn about leadership.
-Students who join LeAd take part in a leadership development program that focuses on inculcating values, imparting leadership knowledge and providing platforms for students to practise leadership.
+Students who join LeAd take part in a leadership development programme that focuses on inculcating values, imparting leadership knowledge and providing platforms for students to practise leadership.

 - Leadership Campaign Trail